Delphi-BFT/tool/README.md

 i.e., for preparing an environment, configuring runtime artifacts for a BFT protocol, and initializing a resource monitor.
 The orchestrator invokes protocol connectors to setup a BFT protocol and loads ``experiments description files`` which contain a set of experiments to be conducted for the specified BFT protocol.
 Finally, it starts Phantom, once an experiment is ready for its execution.

 ##### Environment Generator
 The environment generator creates network topologies as complete graph for any  system size.
 The network topologies  resemble realistic deployment scenarios for a LAN or WAN setting.
-To create network graphs with network links reflecting a realistic geographic dispersion of nodes, the environment generator employs a cloudping component which retrieves real round-trip latencies between all AWS regions from Cloudping\footnote{See \url{https://www.cloudping.co/grid}.}.
+To create network graphs with network links reflecting a realistic geographic dispersion of nodes, the environment generator employs a cloudping component which retrieves real round-trip latencies between all AWS regions from Cloudping (https://www.cloudping.co/grid).
 This allows the tool to create network topologies which resemble real BFT protocol deployments on the AWS cloud infrastructure.

 ##### Protocol Connectors